dhiway/cord/README.md

 revoke(origin, mark: T::Hash) -> Result
 ```

-The `revoke` function takes the claimHash (which is the key to lookup an mark) as
+The `revoke` function takes the claimHash (which is the key to lookup a mark) as
 argument.
 After looking up the mark and checking invoker permissions, the revoked
 flag is set to true and the updated mark is stored on chain.